 A homepage is the entry point of your website — like a front door.
 It’s the primary landing page where you will direct your customers.

-On a mobile phone, your website's navigation resides within a collapsed menu.
+On a mobile device, your website’s navigation resides within a collapsed menu.
 Because of this, you should use the content area of your homepage to direct customers to key features or calls to action.

 Make certain all official web content is up-to-date and conforms with Missouri State policy statements.
 The Missouri State Web Policy lists additional guidelines for websites includes copyright, commercial activity, privacy and accessibility guidelines.